WordPress/openverse/docs/project-process.md

 - `shipped`: Launched.
 Success criteria are under evaluation.
 - `success`: Completed.
 Success criteria are met.
 - `rollback`: Completed.
 Success criteria are not met.
 Work is reverted.

-## Open Questions

-1. Should the lead of a project also be the primary implementor of the work, generally speaking?
-Should we actively avoid this?
-Does this relationship not matter?